This post may contain affiliate links. Full disclosure HERE.

 I tried that a few years ago and didn’t care for the undue pressure it put on me, which ended up stifling my creativity.

 However, I have been terrible over the years with my writing schedule.
 I write off and on, as it comes to me.

 I also hadn’t completed a full fiction project since 2015 so I buckled down in January when I was putting my 2020 vision board together.
 Peep it below:-

-You can see a lot of my goals is geared towards reading, writing and getting published.
+You can see a lot of my goals are geared towards reading, writing, and getting published.

 To follow through on that, I set a reading challenge 2020 HERE and a writing challenge 2020.